DEFRA/wildlife-licencing/docker/nginx/README.md

 - In addition, opening the following link in chrome allows localhost to use a self-signed certificate (chrome://flags/#allow-insecure-localhost)

 The reverse proxy will pass redirects and requests from localhost:443 (ssl) to localhost:4000.
 Simply open https://localhost/ in your browser.
+You may see some browser warning as the certificate is self-signed.